-Testing is the backbone of delivering reliable software, but deciding between manual and automated testing can be a challenge.
-Manual testing offers human insight and flexibility, while automation provides speed and precision at scale.
-Both play crucial roles in software development, but knowing when to use each can transform your testing strategy and boost efficiency.
-Let’s explore how these methods differ and how you can leverage their strengths to improve your project outcomes.
+Testing is essential to software reliability, but choosing between manual and automated testing can be difficult.
+Automation gives speed and precision at scale, while manual testing provides human insight and flexibility.
+Both are important in software development, but knowing when to use them can improve testing efficiency.
+Let's compare these strategies and see how you might use their strengths to improve project results.

 >> Read more about software testing: